 3D Printing

 3D Printing is the process of creating a physical object from a three-dimensional model.
-Our 3D printer does this by laying down many thin layers of a material in succession to build an object.
-We use a Dremel 3D45 3D printer.
-The maximum size of 3D objects is 10" x 6" x 6.7".
+Our 3D printer does this by laying down many thin layers of material in succession to build an object.
+We use a Bambu Lab X1C 3D printer.
+The maximum size of 3D objects is 9.5" x 9.5" x 9.5".
 Prints will be printed using PLA filament.
-PLA filament is available in orange, pink, red, gold, white, grey, black, purple, blue, green, and yellow.
+PLA filament is available in a variety of colors, including a new “surprise me” option to receive a specialty filament print!

 Step 1: